-If you never tried this fantastic and easy recipe, you should asap!
+If you never tried this fantastic and easy Spanish sauce recipe, you should asap!
 It has roasted tomatoes, red peppers, almonds, and a few other ingredients.
 It comes together quickly and is truly a versatile sauce, good for pasta, sandwiches, as a dip, over fish, chicken, and more.
 It ranks among my favorite sauces.
 I make a large batch and eat it every single day until it's gone.

 What is Spanish Romesco sauce?